nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 <!-- omit in toc -->
 # Learning about Django from Mosh

-Django is a high-level web framework that makes it easy to create Python web applications.
-A web framework is a set of tools makes it easier to do web-development tasks.
-Tasks like structuring your project directory or creating user interfaces.

-My goal is to eventually build a GIS web app using Django.
-Some ideas I've had for the web app are:
+ This post documents what I've learnt from a Django tutorial on Youtube.
+There are many video tutorials promising to teach you Django in the least painful way.
+I landed on [this one](https://www.youtube.com/watch?v=rHux0gMZ3Eg).
+Althought it wasn't painful, it's [incomplete](#conclusion).
+I'm learning Django so I can eventually build a GIS web app.
+Some ideas I've had for my web app are:

 * A map that displays the schedule of what's on at my favourite music venues and cinemas.
 I don't like visiting 5 different websites to plan my weekend.
 Why not have one site that puts it all in one place?
 (Not that my weekends are *that* free now that I'm writing this blog...) 🙄

 * A map to visualise solving the Capacitated Vehicle Routing Problem using real-world locations but without real-time traffic data.
 I'm thinking of getting the vertices and edges from OpenStreetMap.

-There are many video tutorials promising to teach you Django in the least painful way.
-I browsed through a few before settling on [Mosh's tutorial](https://www.youtube.com/watch?v=rHux0gMZ3Eg).
-It's a great tutorial, but not complete, as I wrote in [the conclusion](#conclusion).

 Here's a summary of what I learnt from Mosh's tutorial: